 Demand for low-cost high-resolution map data is on the up.
-Users want access to royalty-free datasets to support existing networks and technologies and the exponential growth in markets such as 5G.
-These services require higher resolution datasets which can be expensive and sometimes difficult to source.
+Users want access to royalty-free datasets to support networks and different technologies.
+The exponential growth in markets like 5G require higher-resolution datasets, which can be expensive and difficult to source.

 ATDI offers high-resolution terrain elevation and clutter maps for most countries across the World.
 These maps use geodetic projection ETRS89.
 The terrain and clutter layer files have root extensions RGE and RSO.
-The ATDI suite of tools accepts this file format, alongside the more familiar formats GEO and SOL.
+The ATDI suite of tools accepts this file format, along with more familiar formats like GEO and SOL.
+Customers with a valid maintenance contract can access the ATDI cartographic library free of charge.

-HTZ also features an export function that overlays coverage results from HTZ onto Google Earth maps.
-Users will also benefit from additional map data sources from the MaXar portfolio.
+In addition, HTZ features an import function to allow users to import their own map data, which can be converted directly into the software.
+Results from the software can be exported and overlayed in Google maps.
+HTZ also supports maps from the MaXar portfolio.
 These raw satellite images are used to create high-resolution datasets, which are available on request.
 For an annual subscription, users can access the latest maps directly through HTZ.

 Check out the map data from our in-house library.
 Users can access these royalty-free datasets with a valid maintenance contract.
 All datasets are in ATDI's proprietary format.